 The Strangler is about as sedate as a story about a sex killer can be.
 Although Leo is both tall and obese he manages to climb into some of his victims’ rooms through convenient open windows.
 He knocks on one target female’s door in the middle of the night, when the victim is sleeping.
 Substituting for sex are voyeuristic scenes in which we learn that the first thing a working woman does upon returning home at night, is undress, preferably down to bra, panties and hosiery.
 The actual killings are brief and ‘in good taste,’ but more salacious than what was normally shown on TV programs at the time.
 Leo keeps his dolls in a desk drawer.
 We see him taking the clothing off of one of them, as if marking his latest conquest.
 Understanding why Leo kills is simple but he’s not particularly sympathetic.

 Victor Buono brings a slightly dispirited menace to the role.
 He has no trouble appearing normal to people around him, such as Thelma, his assistant in the lab (Mimi Dillard).
-Leo sincerely tries to keep the piece with his mother, but her browbeating makes him screw up his face in pain, like a little kid who knows he’s being unjustly punished.
+Leo sincerely tries to keep the peace with his mother, but her browbeating makes him screw up his face in pain, like a little kid who knows he’s being unjustly punished.
 Buono underplays the menace, yet can’t resist a knowing smile when he fools the cops.
 In Baby Jane Buono was surely cast for what must be called ‘grotesque appeal’ — he’s a big marshmallow of a man, a gentle fellow who has absorbed too much casual cruelty and is striking back through wholly selfish, anti-social means.
-Many people are frustrated in their search for love and happiness but few of them flip out and kill people.
+Many people are frustrated in their search for love and happiness but few flip out and kill people.
 Although it’s good to see Buono receive so much screen time, the role is a dead end for him.
-It would have been great to see him do a biopic of Laird Cregar, an actor who played hulking villains in wartime mysteries (The Lodger, I Wake Up Screaming, Hangover Square).
+It would have been great to see Buono do a biopic of Laird Cregar, an actor who played hulking villains in wartime mysteries (The Lodger, I Wake Up Screaming, Hangover Square).
 Also a ‘large’ man, Cregar unrealistically fancied himself a future romantic lead, and undertook dangerous crash diets to slim down.

 At least half of The Strangler is a plodding police procedural with few surprises.
 The cops get nowhere near the truth; we fumble about with a lie detector expert (Wally Campo) and other detectives, until a police artist (James B. Sikking) assembles a likeness of Leo Kroll under the direction of Tally Raymond.
 But Leo was already under their radar; the moment it was determined that Clara Thomas was his mother’s nurse, he should have become prime suspect #1.

-We look to films like The Strangler in search of future stars and notables — films like this often provide career launching sites for unknown actors.
+We look to films like The Strangler to see future stars and notables — films like this often provide career launching sites for unknown actors.
 Familiar face Ellen Corby is of course a standout, but none of the five actresses playing the victims received a major career boost.
 They instead had to settle for images of themselves being menaced on the film’s exploitative (and subject-verb agreement challenged) poster: “Each of these Girls Suffer the Most Frightful Crimes Known to the Human Mind.”
 Selette Cole (The Girl in Lovers Lane) Davey Davison (Marriage on the Rocks) and Jeanne Bates (Eraserhead) enjoyed long careers mostly in TV without attracting star attention; Diane Sayer (Madigan) did more or less the same in just a few years, but in better-known films.

 The Warner Archive Collection DVD-R of The Strangler is a widescreen scan of this clean and well-preserved film.
 The only grainy shot I saw is an optical blow-up.
 Cameraman Jacques Marquette was a veteran of mini-budgeted ‘fifties pictures (The Brain from Planet Arous) and his efficient work at least gives star Buono some expressively lit close-ups.
 The audio is clear; there are no extras.